 - With the help of machine learning, this data is used to analyze the driving patterns of the individuals, offer proper training, and minimizes the accidents.

-4: CarForce take advantage of industrial AI software for better predictive maintenance
+4. CarForce takes advantage of industrial AI software for better predictive maintenance

-- The carForce uses the massive amount of data collected by cars’ computers, which otherwise just get discarded.
+- The CarForce uses the massive amount of data collected by cars’ computers, which otherwise just gets discarded.

 - The goal of the company is to analyze this untapped data and build better predictive maintenance models.